dimitri-yatsenko/datajoint-specs/SPECS_2_0.md

 -----------
 # Computation

-DataJoint integrates **computation directly into its data model**, similar to how spreadsheets update **formula-driven cells** when inputs change.
-Some tables are designated for **automated computations**, meaning:
+DataJoint integrates computation as an intrinsic component of its data model.
+Certain tables, designated as auto-populated (i.e., `dj.Imported` or `dj.Computed` tiers), represent the results of computations rather than directly ingested data.
+The population of these tables is governed by methods defined within their corresponding class definitions.

+Key characteristics of automated computation in DataJoint include:
-- **Users cannot manually insert data** into these tables.
+- **Restricted Manual Insertion**: Users SHALL NOT manually insert data into auto-populated tables.
-- **Results are generated automatically** based on predefined computations.
+- **Automated Result Generation**: Data in these tables are generated exclusively through predefined computational logic.
-- **New inputs trigger cascaded computations** of dependent results.
+- **Cascaded Execution**: The introduction of new data or dependencies in upstream tables MAY trigger the automated computation of dependent results in downstream auto-populated tables.

-This ensures **data consistency, integrity, and reproducibility** throughout the pipeline.
+This model is designed to ensure data consistency, integrity, and computational reproducibility throughout the data pipeline.

-## The `make` Method: Defining Computation
+## The `make` Method: Defining Computational Logic

-Auto-populated tables must implement the `make(self, key)` method, which defines **how computations are performed**.
+Auto-populated tables (i.e., tables of tier `dj.Imported` or `dj.Computed`) MUST implement a method named `make`, which encapsulates the logic for populating a single entry (or a master entry and its associated part entries) in the table.

 **Method Signature**:
 ```python
 def make(self, key, **make_opts) -> None:
 ```

+The `key` argument is a dictionary representing a single primary key value from the table's *key source*, identifying the specific entity for which the computation is to be performed.
+Optional `make_opts` MAY be passed to customize the behavior of the make method.

-The `make` method consists of three essential steps:
+The execution of a make method for a given key typically involves three principal steps:
-1. `Fetch`: Retrieve input data from upstream tables based on key.
+1. **Fetch Data:** Retrieve necessary input data from upstream (parent) tables, restricted by the provided key.
-2. `Compute`: Process the retrieved data to generate new results.
+2. **Compute Results:** Process the fetched data to generate the required output values for the attributes of the current table and its part tables (if any).
-3. `Insert`: Store the computed results with `self.insert1()`, also inserting corresponding entires into  part tables (if any).

-DataJoint implements computation as a native part of its data model.
-In a sense, it's quite similar to spreadsheets where some cells contain values and other cells represent formulas.
-New inputs causes an automated and cascaded computations of new results.
-In DataJoint's some tables are designated for automated computations.
-This means that users cannot simply insert data into them.
-Data must be calculator according to a computation that the table class specifies.
+3. **Insert Results:** Store the computed results into the current table (and its part tables, if applicable) using the `self.insert1()` method (and `self.Part.insert()` for any Part tables).
+The inserted record MUST include the attributes from the input key along with the newly computed attributes.

+Example: `ProcessedSignal` Computation

 **Example: Computing an Average Signal**
 ```python